arismelachroinos/lscript/README.md

 #### The README was edited by Lin8x :penguin:
 #### The original repository can be found here: https://github.com/arismelachroinos/lscript

+*I mainly had decided to edit and fix alot of things in this README file.
+As they say, the way you present your code is just as important as the code itself.
+If it isn't presented correctly, it will be difficult for newcomers to understand your project or idea behind it.
+With this in mind, I decided to edit a bit of the README file and see what I could change.*

+**Things I Changed:**
+- *Fixed many grammar or spelling mistakes*
+- *Moved around different sections of the README file to make it more organized*
+- *Added separators between different parts of the README file*
+- *Added emojis to make everything more user-friendly*
+- *Moved and fixed a bit of the bolding and size of words*

 ------------------

 ## Welcome to the LAZY script  v2.1.4